 Wildlife Species Composition and Diversity

-The biodiversity of the project area comprises a range of species across different taxa; insects, birds, reptiles, amphibians, and mammals.
+The biodiversity of the project area comprises a range of species across different taxa; insects, birds, reptiles, amphibians, and mammals (Plate 1).
 These species play critical roles in maintaining ecological balance, contributing to ecosystem services such as pollination, seed dispersal, and predator-prey dynamics.
 Understanding the composition and diversification of wildlife species within a given ecosystem is essential for conservation and management planning.